-- There are no restrictions for the number of mobile robots. - Each mobile robot must occupy less than 1 m x 1 m of floor space and all of the mobile robots must fit into the home area. - Infrastructure can be installed anywhere inside the convenience store, but different restrictions apply according to the area of the store.
+- There are no restrictions on the number of mobile robots - Each mobile robot must occupy less than 1m x 1m of floor space and all of the mobile robots must fit into a 2m x 2m area. - Infrastructure can be installed anywhere inside the convenience store, but different restrictions apply according to the area of the store.
 Please see the documents provided separately for more information.